FreedyPlugins/FreedyPlugins/fmg2/english_wiki.md

     async delay ( 20 ) print hello
     //After a few ticks, the following statement is executed asynchronously and the execution code is output.

+### TaskId

+     taskId //If the code to be executed has been executed with the Delay command, output the executable code

 ### CancelTask